HerobrineXia/HerobrineXia.github.io/_projects/2_Weather_Analysis.md

 ---
-name: United States Iather Interactive Analysis
+name: United States Weather Interactive Analysis
 tools: [Python, Pandas, Altair, Vega-Lite]
 image:
-description: This is an analysis of the Iather data in the United States using Altair and Vega-Lite for interactive visualizations.
+description: This is an analysis of the Weather data in the United States using Altair and Vega-Lite for interactive visualizations.
 custom_js:
   - vega.min
   - vega-lite.min